 These are ulcers with full thickness tissue loss in which the base of the ulcer is covered by slough or eschar.
 Until enough slough and/or eschar is removed to expose the base of the wound, the true depth, and therefore stage, cannot be determined.

 Healing time is prolonged for higher stage ulcers.

 Causes of Bed Sores

-This could be due to force of bone against a surface especially when patient remains immobile in a posture for long period.
+This could be due to the force of bone against a surface especially when the patient remains immobile in a posture for long period.
 Decreased tissue perfusion, ischemia leads to tissue necrosis.
 External devices, such as medical devices, braces, wheelchairs can also cause pressure.